This Song Will Change Your Life

 Not because of the quirk.

-But because it understands that strange space after loss—
+Because it understands that strange space after loss—

 when the world expects you to resume,